 Kentwood is a medium-sized city located in the state of Michigan.
 With a population of 51,357 people and ten constituent neighborhoods, Kentwood is the 30th largest community in Michigan.

-Kentwood is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Kentwood is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Kentwood is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Kentwood who work in office and administrative support (16.16%), sales jobs (8.82%), and management occupations (7.95%).
+There are especially a lot of people living in Kentwood who work in office and administrative support (16.55%), sales jobs (8.61%), and management occupations (8.09%).

 Also of interest is that Kentwood has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Kentwood citizens is substantially higher than the typical US community, as 33.11% of adults in Kentwood have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Kentwood citizens is substantially higher than the typical US community, as 33.56% of adults in Kentwood have at least a bachelor's degree.

-The per capita income in Kentwood in 2010 was $25,256, which is upper middle income relative to Michigan and the nation.
-This equates to an annual income of $101,024 for a family of four.
+The per capita income in Kentwood in 2010 was $25,109, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
+This equates to an annual income of $100,436 for a family of four.
 However, Kentwood contains both very wealthy and poor people as well.

 The most common language spoken in Kentwood is English.
 Other important languages spoken here include Spanish and Serbo-Croatian.